-Day 5.
-Drive to Drottningholm, beautifully sited on the island of Lovön in Lake Mälaren.
+Continue to Drottningholm, beautifully sited on the island of Lovön in Lake Mälaren.
 Known mostly as the residence of the Swedish Royal family, and for its 18th-century theatre, our focus is on the 20th century.
 Here, in the 1960s, Ralph and Ruth Erskine built their remarkable light-filled vision of home and work around a courtyard nestling in a garden of pear trees (visit by special arrangement; subject to confirmation).
-Return via Bromma and Ålstensgatan functionalist terraces (Paul Hedqvist (1933).
-There is free time to visit, for example, the National Museum (painting, sculpture, design), or to further explore the city.
+Sail back to Stockholm for some free time.
+We suggest the National Museum (painting, sculpture, design).

 Day 6.
 The final visit is to the extraordinary house, studio and garden of sculptor Carl Milles and his artist wife Olga.
 Overlooking the water on Lidingö, the site was developed over fifty years including the house by Carl M. Bengtsson (1908) and Anne's House by Evert Milles, with interiors by Josef Frank (1955).
 Continue to the airport.
-The flight lands at Heathrow at 17.55pm
+The flight lands at Heathrow at c.
+8.00pm